coky-t/owasp-mastg-ja/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ adb install UnCrackable-Repackaged.apk
 ```

 The <code>adb</code> command line tool, which ships with the Android SDK, bridges the gap between your local development environment and a connected Android device.
-Commonly you'll debug on a device connected via USB, but remote debugging over the network is also possible.
+Commonly you'll debug apps on the emulator or on a device connected via USB.

+The <code>abd jdwp</code> command lists

 An important restriction is that line breakpoints usually won't work, as the release bytecode doesn't contain line information.
 Method breakpoints do work however.